-Income taxes decreased 19% to \$72.8 million and represent a composite of the income taxes attributable to our wholly owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes; therefore, Carrier is responsible for its proportionate share of income taxes attributable to its share of earnings.
-The effective income tax rates attributable to Watsco were 22.8% and 29.8% for 2018 and 2017, respectively.
-The decrease was primarily due to the reduction of the U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018 as a result of the Tax Cuts and Jobs Act of 2017 (the "TCJA").
+Income taxes decreased 8% to \$67.1 million and represent a composite of the income taxes attributable to our wholly owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes; therefore, Carrier is responsible for its proportionate share of income taxes attributable to its share of earnings from these joint ventures.
+The effective income tax rates attributable to us were 21.2% and 22.8% for 2019 and 2018, respectively.
+The decrease was primarily due to lower estimated foreign withholding taxes and the refinement of estimated global intangible low-taxed income of foreign subsidiaries in 2019 due to the finalization of federal and state income tax regulations.